 Yes.
-The fee for pupil assessment for clinics is currently 30.00 USD per assessment.
-A three month follow-up is no charge.
+The fee for pupil assessment for clinics is currently 40.00 USD per assessment.

 Yes, STC (Suttong) utilized this software technology in a Korean government approved clinical studies held at AJU University Hospital for Certification in Korea.
 (FDA Approved Medical Device Class 3 in Korea) Please review the full study here: Korean Hospital Study using Bexel Irina Iridological Analysis System